By Matt Ward

-Following is a calendar outline illsustrating how smart lake and pond owners take care of their investments:
+Following is a calendar outline illustrating how smart lake and pond owners take care of their investments:

 This month is the time to focus on agricultural limestone applications, which regulate the pH levels that are critical to fish growth and reproduction.
 Ponds should be tested before stocking, and Texas A&M recommends that you use the same lime used on your pastures and meadows.
 Lime additions are recommended from October-February.

 January is also a time to focus on supplemental and new forage stocking.
-This important part of any lake management program requires skill and precision to ensure the results live up to your expectations and can be maintained over the long term.
+Pond stocking is an important part of any lake management program and requires skill and precision to ensure the results live up to your expectations and can be maintained over the long term.
 Determining what fish will work best for you involves many variables, including your goals and the size of your pond and lake.
 Fish stocking is recommended from September-June.

 This month sees largemouth bass spawning begin and continue through April.

-Also this month, experts recommend you begin scheduling electrofishing surveys, which are an excellent tool for correcting an out-of-balance pond.
+Also this month, experts recommend you begin scheduling electrofishing surveys, which are an excellent tool for correcting an out-of-balance pond and planning pond stocking.
 Electrofishing surveys accurately assess current forage and sport fish populations and help you to assess any wintertime damage quantify from cormorants or otter.
 Fish populations also are sampled to determine species, size, relative abundance and growth rates.